-In particular, if $n \neq 1$ and $\calX$ is a smooth Calabi-Yau threefold fibred non-isotrivially by $M_n$-polarized K3 surfaces, then $n$ must be one of the integers above. \end{theorem} \begin{proof} This is easy to check explicitly using Equation \eqref{eq:h1}. \end{proof}
+In particular, if $n \neq 1$ and $\calX$ is a smooth Calabi-Yau threefold fibred non-isotrivially by $M_n$-polarized K3 surfaces, $n$ must be one of the integers contained in the sets above. \end{theorem} \begin{proof} This is easy to check explicitly using Equation \eqref{eq:h1}. \end{proof}

 Recall that a smooth Calabi-Yau threefold $\calX$ is called \emph{rigid} if $h^{2,1}(\calX) = 0$.